varshitha1707/europa-robot-navigation/Readme.md

 - Input is always valid and correctly formatted.

 ## Edge Cases
-- **Moving out of bounds**: Robots will not move beyond the grid.
+- **Moving out of bounds**: Robots will not move beyond the grid, if an initial position is given to be out of bounds, it will snap to the grid's bounds.
 - **Empty commands**: Robots remain in their initial position.
-- **Invalid commands**: Not handled, and will likely break the system.
+- **Invalid commands**: If formatted properly, will be caught and an error will be thrown.

 ### Sample Edge Case Input
 ```